The Route 97 Corridor — Interior Cascades of Route 97, USA and Canada

 North of Kelowna, Route 97 twists and turns past Lake Country, home to the Kangaroo Creek farm.
 Spend the day visiting, feeding and wandering among the wallabies, kangaroos, and other animals.
 When you spot the marled colours of Kalamalka lake you’re near Vernon.
 There are hike and bike trails aplenty around the three lakes and two large provincial parks.
 Visit a multi-generational farm that sells everything it grows on site.
 There’s even a meadery and honey shop where you can observe a working hive.

-Peachland, West Kelowna/Westbank, Kelowna
+Peachland, West Kelowna, Westbank First Nation, Kelowna

 Penticton, Naramata and Summerland

 Penticton lies on the north end of Skaha Lake — relax on their sandy beaches or float the river channel.
 The Skaha Bluffs is one of finest training areas for climbers in North America.
 Venture up the Naramata bench for vineyards, orchards, wineries and cycling access to the Kettle Valley Rail Trail.
 Then onwards to Summerland for more wineries and orchards, where you might get robbed by outlaws on the historic steam train.

 Oliver is known as the Wine Capital of Canada for its high concentration of wineries.
 At Vaseux Lake Walk the boardwalk for great bird watching, then follow the wine route to Okanagan Falls.
 Local parks boast of warm, shallow family friendly beaches.
 In harvest season stop at one of the many fruit stands that dot the highway.